 Consequently, I consider myself a writer of "pastiche" (which is the scholastic term) rather than "fanfiction."
 See my ranter's essay of A WRITER'S MELTDOWN: A HOPELESS OUTLOOK ON FANDOM that detail my creative process and reasons why I consider myself an "unconventional" writer for the "unconventional" fan.
 Critiques, reviews, and comments are always welcomed and enjoyed.
 I do my best to answer everyone because I am always appreciative of anything I receive.
 Thank you.

-• 01 May 2013: Posted: Chapter VII: "Madonna and Child" of NIGHTMARE ON ELM STREET: INNOCENT DEMON.
+• 26 May 2017: Posted: Chapter VIII: "The Devil's Price" of NIGHTMARE ON ELM STREET: INNOCENT DEMON